Using a Weapon to Commit Robbery – PC 211

-A robbery offense in the Van Nuys courthouse is taken very seriously.
-One thing is that a robbery, under California Penal Code 211 PC, is considered a violent felony; therefore, it's a strike according to the three strikes law in California, and any sentence that anybody gets, they're going to have to serve 85% of.
-Also, when it comes to robbery offenses in the Van Nuys court, the District Attorney's office and the judges start with the premise that people who commit robberies are going to go to prison.
+A robbery offense in the Van Nuys Courthouse is taken very seriously.
+One thing is that a robbery, under California Penal Code 211 PC, is considered a violent felony; therefore, it's a strike according to the three strikes law in California, and any sentence that anybody gets, they're going to have to serve 85%.
+Also, when it comes to robbery offenses, the District Attorney's office and the judges start with the premise that people who commit robberies will go to prison.

-We must work together to get all the mitigating factors across to the judge and the prosecutor, because if we don't we're going to be in a position where you're not going to end up with the best possible result and you’re going to end up with a result that puts you in prison, gives you a strike for the rest of your life and has a serious impact on your life.
-These are the things that we don't want when it comes to a robbery offense in the Van Nuys court system.
+We must work together to get all the mitigating factors across to the judge and the prosecutor because if we don't, we're going to be in a position where you're not going to end up with the best possible result.
+You're going to end up with the result that puts you in prison, gives you a strike for the rest of your life, and has a severe impact on your life.
+We don't want these things when it comes to a robbery offense in the Van Nuys court system.
 Our Los Angeles criminal defense attorneys will review this topic in more detail below.

-Suppose somebody isn't impacted that bad and it's kind of a tortured and forced robbery where it really shouldn't be charged with a robbery, then a lot of times we can get you a grand theft person which is a Penal Code § 487c which is not a strike, can be reduced to a misdemeanor and can be dismissed after a successful probationary period.
-So, these are the type of things that we try to do when it comes to a robbery case.
+Suppose somebody isn't impacted that bad, and it's kind of a tortured and forced robbery where it really shouldn't be charged with theft.
+In that case, we can often get you a grand theft person, Penal Code § 487c, which is not a strike, can be reduced to a misdemeanor and dismissed after a successful probationary period.
+So, we try to do these when it comes to a robbery case.

-Sometimes there's what's called an Estes robbery where somebody during the escape of just a regular theft case is resorting to violence in order to get away with their escape – threatening somebody, pushing them away or fighting with somebody – this is what we call, at least from my criminal defense standpoint, a tortured robbery, where it really wasn't meant to be a robbery.
+Sometimes there's what's called an Estes robbery.
+During the escape of just a regular theft case, somebody is resorting to violence to get away with their flight – threatening somebody, pushing them out, or fighting with somebody.
+At least from my criminal defense standpoint, this is what we call a tortured robbery, where it wasn't meant to be a robbery.
 You didn't have a weapon.
 You went in there to steal something, and things went awry.

-They need to look at the evidence that you can present to show that you're not guilty of the robbery and we get them to dismiss the case.
-So, that just depends on the facts and circumstances of your case and what we're looking at as far as what you did, the danger level to the public.
-These are the things that the prosecutors and the judge are going to take into consideration.
+They need to look at the evidence you can present to show that you're not guilty of the robbery and get them to dismiss the case.
+So, that depends on the facts and circumstances of your case and what we're looking at as far as what you did and the danger level to the public.
+These are the things that the prosecutors and the judge will consider.

-I'm going to do moving forward with a game plan to get you the best result – either getting your case dismissed, getting it reduced to a lesser offense, or if it's a case where it's serious enough – trying to keep you out of prison and setting things up for the future so that you can be successful, get yourself on the right path and get yourself out of the criminal justice system as fast as possible.
+I'm going to do moving forward with a game plan to get you the best result – either getting your case dismissed, calling it reduced to a lesser offense or if it's a case where it's severe enough – trying to keep you out of prison and setting things up for the future so that you can be successful, get yourself on the right path and get yourself out of the criminal justice system as fast as possible.
 Contact the Hedding Law Firm for help.